FrankMeyer22/hello-world/readme.md

 ## USING CraftML From Eclipse

 You can run the two benchmarks in the benchmark package, just by selecting them and clicking on the run (green button) of Eclipse.
-- Bench_UCI.java will run the benchmark on various UCI mono-label datasets from the UCI reposotory (re-formated in the "tabular file format)
+- Bench_UCI.java will run the benchmark on various UCI mono-label datasets from the UCI repository (re-formated in the "tabular file format)
 - Bench_XML.java will run the benchmark on the extrem multi-label repository.
-You must before install the required datasets.
+You must install the required datasets before.
 If you use Windows, and if you install the datasets from THIS LINK to c:/data_UCI and c:/data_XML respectively you will be able to run all the benchmark without modification.
 Otherwise, adapt the file paths on the code of Bench_UCI.java and Bench_XML.java.